 Harvest Bible Chapel was planted by Harvest Bible Fellowship in 2013.
 There was a need for another Gospel-centered, Bible-believing church in Des Moines.
 Harvest began with Pastor Ryan Jorgenson and a group of 15 men and women and has now grown into a thriving church for God's glory.
-In the fall of 2015, Harvest purchased and moved into their first permanent building in the center of Grimes and has been growing since.
+In the fall of 2015, Harvest purchased and moved into their first permanent building in Grimes, and on August 19, 2018, Harvest called Nick Lees as their Senior Pastor.
 Men, women, and children are being saved and are growing deeper in their love for Jesus through Harvest for His glory.

 Growing disciples go through a continual process—sanctification.
 Which simply means becoming more and more like the Lord.
 We like to describe that as worshiping, walking, and working for Christ.
-And when we become intentional about seeking to honor God in these three ways, we can't help but become "mature in Christ" (Colossians 1:28), growing deeper in our relationship with God and our relationships with others.
+And when we become intentional about seeking to honor God in these three ways, we can’t help but become mature in Christ, growing deeper in our relationship with God and our relationships with others.

+Working for Christ is an outflow of our relationship with God and an expression of our worship and walk.
 Our primary means to develop these gifts, and to build up and serve one another is through Harvest Small Groups.
 Everyone who calls Harvest their church home is strongly encouraged to take part in a Harvest Small Group where the Scriptures are opened, lives are shared and prayer is upheld.
-Small group ministry even takes place within our Student and Children's Ministries.
-Many types and demographics of Harvest Small Groups are available, and new groups are continually forming.
+Small group ministry even takes place within our Student and Children’s Ministries.

 We believe in the only true God (John 17:3), the Father, the Son and the Holy Spirit (Matthew 28:18-20).
 He created all things (Revelation 4:11) and upholds all things by the Word of His power (Hebrews 1:3).
 In Him we live and move and have our being (Acts 17:28).
 He is a God of truth and without iniquity; He is just and right (Deuteronomy 32:4); and He shall judge the world (Psalm 9:8).